 There are lots of reasons you may wish to opt for a smaller home.

 But perhaps you simply wish to reduce how much you are spending on the upkeep and property taxes of your current home.
 Maybe you are no longer interested in all the maintenance tasks that come with owning a large home like lawn care and keeping your yard clear.

 We downsized our home when we were in our mid-thirties because our mortgage felt like a heavy weight on our shoulders every single day.

 By downsizing we were able to cut more than half off our mortgage.

 Which then meant it was doable to pay if off 10 years early, even though we didn’t earn much.

 You can read about what we did to become mortgage free in this post:

 Should you downsize your house?

 Downsizing your home to save money can be a good call to not only free up money every month but also, as we did, to cut your mortgage down.

-Be careful to consider things like capital gains tax, moving costs and the price of furnishing or decorating a new home when you start your new home buying journey.
+Be careful to consider things like property taxes, capital gains tax, moving costs and the price of furnishing or decorating a new home when you start your new home buying journey.

 If your moving costs amount to $15,000 then you need to be saving significantly more than that on both reducing your mortgage and your monthly costs to realize the benefits of your move.